pereznetworks/WeatherX/README.md

 # Current Bug Fixes in the works
 - Cleaned off the cobwebs and gave WeatherX App, in development mode, a spin....

+  - 1: Update of SearchResults table not working because data.locationIds is null
+    - DarkSky leaves that field null
+    - fixed: using instead the id field from the searchResults table
+      - which will be the same as the id from searchResults object
+  - 2: Make sure Sequelize destroy method works
-  - 1: Verify Location input parsing
+  - 3: Verify Location input parsing
     - NY, NY works but new york, ny or New York, NY does not ??
     - others do...
 Dallas, TX, Chicago, IL or Cincinnati, OH
-  - 2: Make sure Sequelize destroy method works
 - Will fix these and go ahead and begin porting Front-end from Pug to something else

 # Project Status: 12/23/2019